Cortina d'Ampezzo: 20th century

-After the war the city was renamed "Cortina d'Ampezzo" (Curtain of the Ampezzo Valley), adopting the name of one of the six villages that made up the territory of Ampezzo, located in the middle of the Ampezzo valley.
+After World War I the city was renamed "Cortina d'Ampezzo" (Curtain of the Ampezzo Valley), adopting the name of one of the six villages that made up the territory of Ampezzo, located in the middle of the Ampezzo valley.
 Cortina d'Ampezzo was designated as a major redoubt and held a large ammunition storage depot (46°36'50"N / 12°09'27"E).
 In 1945 it was assigned as a holdout by Italian and German troops to prevent the Americans and British from advancing into Austria.
 The town and the depot were scheduled to be attacked on 26 April 1945.
 Only last-minute weather prevented this strike by the 15th AF / 49th BW.